-The only formula that works for luxury sedans is “bigger means better”.
+The only formula that works for luxury sedan cars is “bigger means better”.
 The vehicles’ ample size offers the most comfort to passengers; their heavy mass makes these cars almost unsusceptible to side winds, while big engines provide powerful acceleration and a constant supply of traction.

 How do buyers feel about these changes?
-One thing is clear – wealthy car enthusiasts still prefer a 12-cylinder engine under the hood.
+One thing is clear – affluent car enthusiasts still prefer a 12-cylinder engine under the hood.

 The S-Class favored by those who like the restrained German style, maximum reliability, and the most up-to-date technologies.
 It was an S-Class model that almost 50 years ago became the world’s first ABS car equipped with airbags.
 It remains the most technologically advanced limousine to this day.